 ENGL 095 – English Foundations 2: Lower-Intermediate

 The objective in ENGL 096 and 097 is to help prepare EAL students for success in a North American post-secondary setting by improving skills in six key areas: reading, writing, listening, speaking, critical thinking, and research.
-Emphasis is placed on learning specific academic skills, including note-taking, citing sources, structuring writing formally, and researching.
+Emphasis is placed on learning specific academic skills, including note-taking, citing sources, and structuring formal writing and presentations.

 ENGL 096 – Academic Preparation: Intermediate